 Sonic Grade: B?

-A fairly good Speakers Corner Decca.
+One of the better Speakers Corner Deccas.
 They released this title on Heavy Vinyl in 1998; it was one of the few Speakers Corner classical recordings we used to carry and recommend.
 It of course has the usual shortcomings.

 What is lost in these newly remastered recordings?
 Lots of things, but the most obvious and bothersome is TRANSPARENCY.